kaycix/minimal-mistakes/docs/_pages/formulation.md

 without the attendant drawbacks of foul odors, toxicity and damage to our environment and to your nails.</p>
 <p>
-There are fundamental differences between waterborne and solventborne systems which manifest themselves in many, sometimes unexpected, ways-and nail polishes are no exception to this general rule.
+There are fundamental differences between waterborne and solventborne systems which manifest themselves in many, sometimes unexpected, ways and nail polishes are no exception to this general rule.
 Where these differences are fairly significant, slight adjustments in consumer awareness may be required through an innovative marketing program.
 A brief review of the fundamental science of these two systems will assist in understanding why this may be so.</p>